Michael Shellenberger: Career

 Also in November 2023, Shellenberger was the key note speaker at a Genspect conference.
-In this speech he emphasized the current increase of gender dysphoria being the result of the gender affirming culture: "We are creating, through ideological means and social media, gender dysphoria. ...
+In this speech he said that the idea of transgender people was a "woke religion" and went on further, saying "We are creating, through ideological means and social media, gender dysphoria. ...
 These are ideologically driven failures of civilization".

 Shellenberger is the co-founder of Public, a newsletter that covers "stories on the most important issues of the day, from censorship and cities to mental health and addiction to energy and the environment".
-In January 2022, the San Francisco Chronicle credited Public with breaking the story that illegal drug abuse was being tolerated at a recently opened San Francisco social services facility.
-In December 2022, having become became de-facto a federally prohibited supervised injection site and failing at its mission of linking people to housing and treatment, the facility closed.
-In 2023, Public was credited by The Wall Street Journal for publicly identifying three scientists at the Wuhan Institute of Virology who were allegedly working on Coronaviruses and had taken ill near the beginning of the COVID-19 pandemic.
+Public broke the story of the first people to get Covid in 2023.
+Public also broke a January 2022, the San Francisco Chronicle about the use of drugs at a recently opened San Francisco social services facility.
+In December 2022, the facility closed.

-On April 3, 2024, Shellenberger published the "Twitter Files – Brazil", resulting in dozens of news stories in Brazil, a formal Congressional inquiry, and two Congressional hearings, at which Shellenberger testified.
+On April 3, 2024, Shellenberger published the "Twitter Files – Brazil", resulting in a formal Congressional inquiry, and two Congressional hearings, at which Shellenberger testified.
+Investigative journalists subsequently highlighted multiple errors in Shellenberger's reporting.

 In September 2024, Shellenberger appeared with Bill Nye at an event entitled "Can Science Save the World?" hosted by New College of Florida.
 The event "seeks to advance civil discourse and engagement through facilitating events that foster open discussion and debate on relevant public policy issues."

-Shellenberger has faced criticism for making controversial statements about climate change, arguing with prominent climate scientists on social media and "apologising" to the world on the behalf of environmentalists.
+Shellenberger has faced accusations of "bad science" for his comments on climate change in Apocalpyse Never; he has also been criticized for arguing with prominent climate scientists on social media and "apologising" to the world on the behalf of environmentalists.
+A panel of scientists organized by Climate Feedback analyzed the claims he made in his "apology" article, concluding that they were "inaccurate or mislead readers by contradicting available evidence or using scientific data out of context."
+A Snopes article, which consulted multiple scientists that Shellenberger had cited, was similarly critical; Michael Mann called one of Shellenberger's central arguments "completely wrong," and found it was also contradicted by the very IEA source Shellenberger used to support it.

+As of 2026 Shellenberger is on the faculty of the University of Austin in the area of "Politics, Censorship and Free Speech."